rejyoung/romanize-string/README.md

 ## Modular Imports

-Transliteration functions may be imported individually to reduce package size.
+In addition to the default romanizeString function, this library also supports named imports for individual transliteration functions and type guard utilities.
+These can be imported directly to reduce bundle size or to access specialized functionality.

+### Script-Based Transliteration Functions

+These functions handle transliteration for specific script families.

 ```ts
 import {